What is a shampoo?

 - Shampoos often contain antistatic and detangling agents as well as thickeners, humectants, sequestering agents, colour and conditioners.

-- Effective detergents include sodium lauryl sulfate, laureth sulfate and sulfosuccinate.
+- Effective detergents include sodium lauryl sulphate, laureth sulphate and sulfosuccinate.
 These are foaming agents and give the hair a squeaky clean feel.

 - Clarifying shampoo contains heavy-duty surfactants.
 Body-building shampoo contains proteins that bond to hair and increase its volume.